sedostheatre/sedos.co.uk/input/shows/2022-american-idiot.md

       **MUSICAL DIRECTOR** | Oscar Denihan\
       **CHOREOGRAPHER** | Jen Bullock\
       **CREATIVE PRODUCERS** | Adam Coppard and Oliver Levett
+metaDescription: American Idiot, a Sedos London musical, plays at the Bridewell Theatre from 4-14 May 2022.
+The show is an energy-fuelled rock opera based on the Grammy Award-winning album
 ---
 **The two-time Tony Award-winning hit musical *Green Day's American Idiot*, based on the Grammy Award-winning multi-platinum album, boldly takes the American musical where it's never gone before.
 This high-octane show includes every song from Green Day's album *American Idiot*, as well as several songs from follow-up release, *21st Century Breakdown*.**